Religious views of Adolf Hitler: Religion in Mein Kampf

 Examining how to establish a new order, Hitler argued that the greatness of powerful organizations was reliant on intolerance of all others, so that the greatness of Christianity arose from the "unrelenting and fanatical proclamation and defence of its own teaching".
 Hitler rejected a view that Christianity brought civilization to the Germanic peoples, however: "It is therefore outrageously unjust to speak of the pre-Christian Germans as barbarians who had no civilization.
 They never have been such."
-Foreshadowing his conflict with the Catholic Church over euthanasia in Nazi Germany, Hitler wrote that the churches should give up missionary work in Africa, and concentrate on convincing Europeans that is more pleasing to God if they adopt orphans rather than "give life to a sickly child that will be a cause of suffering and unhappiness to all".
+Foreshadowing his conflict with the Catholic Church over euthanasia in Nazi Germany, Hitler wrote that the churches should give up missionary work in Africa, and concentrate on convincing Europeans that it is more pleasing to God if they adopt orphans rather than "give life to a sickly child that will be a cause of suffering and unhappiness to all".
 The churches should forget about their own differences and focus on the issue of "racial contamination", he declared.

 When he arrived in Vienna as a young man, Hitler claimed, he was not yet anti-Semitic: "In the Jew I still saw only a man who was of a different religion, and therefore, on grounds of human tolerance, I was against the idea that he should be attacked because he had a different faith."
+Hitler was a strong supporter of Austrian politician George Schonerer's pan-Germanic movement which advocated anti-Catholic ideas.
+Acclaiming Schonerer's anti-Catholic campaign, Hitler wrote:

-He thought that anti-Semitism based on religious, rather than racial grounds, was a mistake: "The anti-Semitism of the Christian-Socialists was based on religious instead of racial principles."
+Hitler thought that anti-Semitism based on religious, rather than racial grounds, was a mistake: "The anti-Semitism of the Christian-Socialists was based on religious instead of racial principles."
 Instead, Hitler argued that Jews should be deplored on the basis of their "race".

-In an attempt to justify Nazi aggression, Hitler drew a parallel between militantism and Christianity's rise to power as the Roman Empire's official state religion:
+Outlining a parallel between militantism and Christianity's rise to power as the Roman Empire's official state religion, Hitler wrote:

 Elsewhere in Mein Kampf, Hitler speaks of the "creator of the universe" and "eternal Providence".
 He also states that the Aryan race was created by God, and that it would be a sin to dilute it through racial intermixing:

 In Mein Kampf, Hitler saw Jesus as against the Jews rather than one of them: "And the founder of Christianity made no secret indeed of his estimation of the Jewish people.
 When He found it necessary, He drove those enemies of the human race out of the Temple of God."